nategood/httpful/README.md

 Httpful is a simple Http Client library for PHP 5.3+.
 There is an emphasis of readability, simplicity, and flexibility – basically provide the features and flexibility to get the job done and make those features really easy to use.

-# Use it
+# Sneak Peak

-Basic example.
+Here's something to whet your appetite.
 Fire off a GET request to FreeBase API to find albums by The Dead Weather.
-Notice, we expect the data returned to be JSON formatted and the library parses it nicely.
+Notice, we expect the data returned to be JSON formatted and the library parses it nicely into a native PHP object.

+    use Httpful\Request;
     $uri = "https://www.googleapis.com/freebase/v1/mqlread?query=%7B%22type%22:%22/music/artist%22%2C%22name%22:%22The%20Dead%20Weather%22%2C%22album%22:%5B%5D%7D";

-    $response = \Httpful\Request::get($uri)
+    $response = Request::get($uri)->expectsJson()->sendIt();
-        ->expectsJson()
-        ->sendIt();
     echo 'The Dead Weather has ' . count($response->body->result->album) . ' albums.';

+# Install

+There are two options to get up and running.
+The first is the usual `git clone` + PSR-0 route and the second is a single file download route perfect for quick hacking.

+## Quick Install

+For these quick one off scripts, the easiest way to get started is to simply include the library as a single [file available in GitHub downloads](https://github.com/downloads/nategood/httpful/httpful.php).

+    <?php
+    include('./httpful.php');
+    $r = \Httpful\Request::get($uri)->sendIt();
+    ...

+## Usual Install

+The library also provides a more traditional PSR-0 compliant option.  `git clone` the repo into your vendors directory.
+If your project isn't already using a compatible autoloader, the library includes a very basic autoloader that you can use by just including the `bootstrap.php` file.

-*For more details, checkout the examples directory*
+*For more examples, checkout the examples directory*

+# Features

 ## Chaining